 - Zelda and Link watch Ganon's castle collapse into a heap at the end of The Legend of Zelda: Ocarina of Time, relieved that it's finally over.
 Or so they think.

 - In Shounen Kininden Tsumuji after Tsumuji and his friends escape the collapsing Demon Castle, they watch as it falls to the ground and destroys the Shadow Tower.

 - The end of Fallout shows the Big Bad's Supervillain Lair getting nuked into oblivion from a (hopefully) safe distance.

-- Donkey Kong Country 2's ending has Diddy, Dixie and DK watching Crocodile Isle collapse into the ocean as the sun sets.
+- Ending of Donkey Kong Country 2: Diddy's Kong Quest has Diddy, Dixie and DK watching Crocodile Isle collapse into the ocean as the sun sets.

 - Half-Life 2: Episode 2 begins with Gordon and Alyx overlooking the destruction of the Citadel they caused during Episode 1 and the end of Half-Life 2.

 - The Human campaign of Warcraft II: Tides of Darkness ends with an unnamed mage (who is later revealed to be Khadgar) and a human army standing in a cliff above the pit which is home to the nefarious Dark Portal.
 His eyes go glowy, and a massive pillar of energy breaks through the surface of the ground and envelops the portal.
 Cue the "standing above the destruction, arms raised in triumph, while cool music plays" scene.
 The portal got better... then made babies.